syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 You can delete the contents between bookmark start and end of the specified bookmark in a Word document.

-The following code snippet shows how to remove the contents of a specified bookmark from Word document.
+The following code example shows how to remove the contents of a specified bookmark from Word document.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move the virtual cursor to the before the end location of the bookmark " Northwind "
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind "

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Delete bookmark content without deleting the format in the target document.
+//Deletes bookmark content without deleting the format in the target document.

 bookmarkNavigator.DeleteBookmarkContent(false);